roglew/pappy-proxy/README.md

 Quickstart
 ----------
 Pappy projects take up an entire directory.
-Any generated scripts, exported responses, etc. will be placed in the current directory so it's good to give your project a directory of its own.
+Any generated scripts, exported responses, plugin data, etc. will be placed in the current directory so it's good to give your project a directory of its own.
 To start a project, do something like:

 ```
 $ mkdir test_project